Mary Floyd Williams

 Mary Floyd Williams (March 31, 1866 – March 31, 1959) was an American librarian and California historian.
 In 1918, she became the first woman to complete a doctorate in history at the University of California, with a dissertation on the San Francisco Committee of Vigilance.

 Early life

-Mary Floyd Williams was from Oakland, California, the daughter of Edwards C. Williams and Mary Floyd Cushman WiIliams.
+Mary Floyd Williams was from Oakland, California, the daughter of Edwards C. Williams and Mary Floyd Cushman Williams.
 Her father was a member of the 1st New York Volunteers during the Mexican–American War, moved to California in 1847, and was founder and president of a lumber company.
 Her mother was a clubwoman in Oakland, and great-granddaughter of William Floyd, one of the signers of the United States Declaration of Independence.
 Through her mother, Williams' other ancestors included politicians Benjamin Tallmadge and John P. Cushman.

 Williams earned a bachelor of library science (BLS) degree at the New York State Library in 1900.
 She worked with Henry Morris Stephens and completed doctoral studies in history at the University of California in 1918, the first woman to complete a doctorate in history there.
 She was 52 years old when she received her degree.